 In the early 1800s, American herbalist Samuel Thomson taught that disease “radiates from the center to the skin.”
 Homeopaths know this theory as Hering’s Law of Cure from Constantine Hering, who’s known as the father of American homeopathy.
 Basically, when you look at how logical the body is and how it functions with its own set of checks and balances, it makes sense that the body would protect itself by sending toxins to the periphery.

 As healers, we can minimize these symptoms with herbal care but by no means should we suppress them unless it’s a matter of life or death.
+Suppression of symptoms confuses the immune system, pushing the imbalance deeper into vital organs like the liver, kidneys, pancreas, nervous and digestive systems.

 Treating Skin Conditions